-'We need it now': doctors plead for help in NYC borough hardest hit by coronavirus
+'We need it now': Doctors plead for help in NYC borough hardest hit by coronavirus

 “Transporting patients to other facilities would save thousands of lives if we can get them to places that have staff to care for them, beds and ventilators,” the doctor said.
 “Given the volume and severity of disease, there is no way any institution could deal with this alone."

-On Friday morning, coronavirus cases in the city soared to more than 25,500, with more than 360 deaths.
-Queens has seen the most cases, with more than 8,200, and the most deaths, too, at more than 120.
-Brooklyn was next, with 6,750 cases and more than 80 deaths as of Friday.
+As of Saturday morning, the number of coronavirus cases in the city had soared to more than 29,000, with over 517 deaths.
+Queens has seen the most cases, with more than 9,000, and the highest number of deaths, too — more than 120 as of Friday.
+Brooklyn has the next highest number of cases, 7,700 as of Saturday and more than 80 deaths as of Friday.

 The U.S. Army Corps of Engineers was setting up a temporary field hospital at the Jacob K. Javits Convention Center in Manhattan.